creativeprojects/go-selfupdate/README.md

 go-selfupdate makes use of go internal crypto package.
 Therefore the used private key has to be compatible with FIPS 186-3.

+### Using other providers than Github

+This library can be easily extended by providing a new source and release implementation for any git provider Currently implemented are
+- Github (default)
+- Gitea

+Check the *-custom examples in cmd to see how a custom source like the GiteaSource can be used
 ### Copyright

 This work is based on: